thegedge/personal-site/_posts/dev/2013-12-01-what-does-the-voxel-say.md

 title: What Does the Vox(el) Say?
 category: dev
 tags: [c++, opengl, voxels]
+description: Some thoughts surrounding the start of my journey on building a voxel game engine.
 ---

 As always, I've started a new project.
 I really need to start sticking with my projects and